elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/020-thoughts-on-mocking.md

 We've simultaneously shown in this article that mock objects are both really damn useful and ridiculously annoying at the same time.
 Personally, I tend to shy away from tooling that requires you to swallow a large amount of dogma and a boatload of theory before you can even make use of it, and that is the main reason why I'm concerned about the whole mockist approach to things.
 From what I've seen, while a stereotypical _classicist_ is hard to come by, these _mockist_ folks that Fowler describes do exist and in my opinion, do more harm than good in getting folks to write clear, easy to understand Ruby code.

 Mocking frameworks are big guns, and should be treated as such.
-They can be lifesavers in times where all your other options suck, but can cause you to pull your hair out if you use them inappropriately.
+They can be life savers when used in moderation, but can make you pull your hair out if you use them inappropriately.

 In summary, it's a bad idea to swallow bad tasting medicine with the abstract promise that it will be better for you in the end.
 If you can see clear benefits from the use of mocks and have weighed them out on a case by case basis against your other options, you should be fine.
 But if you are mostly using them because the RSpec team tells you to, you're basically screwed :)

 My final disclaimer about what I've said here is that it is entirely based on my own experiences.
-You've probably worked on different problems in different environments than I have, and I'd love to know how those experiences have influenced your own thoughts on mocking.
-So, what do you think?
+You've worked on different problems in different environments than I have, and I'd love to know how those experiences have influenced your own thoughts on mocking.

 > **NOTE:** This article has also been published on the Ruby Best Practices blog.
 There [may be additional commentary](http://blog.rubybestpractices.com/posts/gregory/052-issue-20-thoughts-on-mocking.html#disqus_thread) over there worth taking a look at.